Xrizzy/xrizzy.github.io/README.md

 >**uncaught exception: Linked List only accepts string values, not dcb08717-3d17-4d9a-aad7-826a54bcf5df**

 I am at a loss.
-Maybe someone can point me in the right direction.
+Maybe someone can point me in the right direction in this discussion [here](https://github.com/Xrizzy/xrizzy.github.io/discussions/3) on github.

 Thank you in advance.